holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 **Accountabilities:**

-- Seeking to understand Tensions conveyed by Role-fillers within the Circle
+- Seeking to understand Tensions conveyed by Role Leads within the Circle
 - Discerning Tensions appropriate to process within a broader Circle that holds the Circle
 - Processing Tensions within a broader Circle to remove constraints on the Circle